 Today, soul food is associated with comfort food, but it was born out of struggle and necessity.
-Enslaved Africans turned meager, low-quality rations into delicious fried, boiled, roasted and baked dishes.
+Enslaved African people turned meager, low-quality rations into delicious fried, boiled, roasted and baked dishes.
 In the process, they preserved old food traditions and created new ones.
 Delving into the history of soul food and Juneteenth is an exploration of Black culture, values and traditions.

 The Red Trinity—barbecue, watermelon and red soda—is at the heart of the meal.
 But no Juneteenth menu is complete without traditional side dishes and desserts like collard greens, potato salad, cornbread pudding, peach cobbler and banana pudding.

 This traditional cooking is an ode to history and heritage, and perhaps no region has had more impact on America’s culinary history than the South.

 Why Is Juneteeth Food Red?

 According to culinary historian and food writer Michael Twitty, the popularity of red foods in the community might date back to the enslaved Yoruba and Kongo who were brought over to Texas in the 19th century.
 Both cultures consider the color red as “the embodiment of spiritual power and transformation,” and enslavement narratives from Texas even contain stories of an African ancestor being lured using red flannel cloth.

 Historian Fred Opie theorizes that this could be traced back to Asante and Yoruba special occasion celebrations, which included “offering up the blood of animals (especially the red blood of white birds and white goats) to their ancestors and gods.”

 There’s also another theory—namely, that the color represents bloodshed.
 Lynda Jackson Conyers, publisher of the Milwaukee Times, says that the city’s signature Juneteeth strawberry soda and other red foods “symbolize the blood that was shed by the slaves.”